Last Updated on April 22, 2021 by Helga

 Today these recipes, although occasionally still a pleasure to try, have been put aside in favor of flavors and combinations closer to our tradition and our past.

-Italians have also become more aware of how healthy their cuisine is when compared to others, especially when Mediterranean style recipes are involved: the large use of olive oil, fresh vegetables, fruit and fish has made Italian food the epitome of the Mediterranean diet, one of the healthiest on the planet.
+Italians have also become more aware of how healthy their cuisine is when compared to others, especially when Mediterranean style recipes are involved: the large use of olive oil, fresh vegetables, fruit, and fish have made Italian food the epitome of the Mediterranean diet, one of the healthiest on the planet.

 - Pasta al Pomodoro